School for Social Work

 The findings were more thematically relevant than statistically significant; however emotional jealousy was found to have decreased as length of relationship increased.

 The potential benefits of this research to the field of social work and society at large are engaging in ongoing investigation of and contribution to social science knowledge by gaining more understanding about the nature of trust, jealousy, and communication in intimate interpersonal relationships.

 Wang, Christina, "Trust, jealousy and communication in long-term couples practicing consensual non-monogamy" (2016).
-Theses, Dissertations, and Projects.
-1727.
+Masters Thesis, Smith College, Northampton, MA.